EU approves second phase of Spain's banking overhaul

-MADRID/BRUSSELS (Reuters) - The European Union has approved a cash injection of 1.87 billion euros ($2.5 billion) into four Spanish savings banks, the second phase of an overhaul of the country’s banking sector.
+BRUSSELS (Reuters) - The European Union on Thursday approved a cash injection of 1.87 billion euros ($2.48 billion) into four former Spanish savings banks, the second phase of the overhaul of the country’s banking sector.

 In return for the funds, the four lenders, which ran into trouble when a decade-long property boom burst five years ago, will reduce their balance sheets by up to 40 percent by 2017.

-The plans include at least 4,000 job cuts, on top of the around of 8,000 already announced in the first phase of Spain’s banking clean-up.

-The banks will have to refocus on retail and small business lending in their core regions and two of the banks - BMN and CEISS - will be nationalized.
-The other two, Caja 3 and Liberbank, will receive temporary aid through contingent convertible bonds, known as Cocos.
+The cash injection means two of the banks - BMN and CEISS - will be nationalized through the subscription of ordinary shares by the Spanish state, while Liberbank and Caja 3 will receive temporary aid through contingent convertible bonds, also known as Cocos.

-This will leave Spain’s banking industry with about 12 entities compared to the more than 50 which existed before the financial crisis began in 2007.

-“The restructuring plans of BMN, Caja3, Banco CEISS and Liberbank will make these banks viable again, thereby contributing to restoring a healthy financial sector in Spain, while minimizing the burden for the taxpayer,” EU Competition Commissioner Joaquin Almunia said at a news conference.
+“The restructuring plans of BMN, Caja3, Banco CEISS and Liberbank will make these banks viable again, thereby contributing to restoring a healthy financial sector in Spain, while minimizing the burden for the taxpayer,” EU Competition Commissioner Joaquin Almunia said in a statement.

 An independent audit showed in September Spain’s banking system needed around 60 billion euros to weather a serious downturn of the economy.